 Her work carries on a legacy of PKU research at the Waisman Center and at UW–Madison.
 Harry Waisman, after whom the center is named, championed mandatory newborn screening for PKU and dedicated his life to developing treatments for the disorder.
 Waisman was among the first to show that PKU can be managed by strictly adhering to a low-phenylalanine diet.

 Today, Ney is working on a larger clinical trial to study the metabolism of calcium and other minerals in PKU patients consuming amino acid or GMP medical foods.
 “We will be looking at bone health, but also other physiological aspects, such as the gut microbiota,” says Ney.

 The current study was supported by funding from the FDA Office of Orphan Products Development, the Department of Health and Human Services, and the National Center for Advancing Translational Sciences.
 Other authors include Emily Sawin, Sangita Murali, Neil Binkley and Karen Hansen, all at UW–Madison.

 Disclosure: Denise Ney is a co-inventor of GMP medicals foods, which are licensed to Cambrooke Therapeutics through the Wisconsin Alumni Research Foundation.
 Cambrooke donated the GMP medical foods used in the study.

-This story was originally published on the UW-Madison News site.This entry was posted in Health and Wellness and tagged Nutritional sciences, top, translational by caschneider3.
+This story was originally published on the UW-Madison News site.This entry was posted in Food Systems, Health and Wellness and tagged Nutritional sciences, top, translational by caschneider3.
 Bookmark the permalink.